DevP-ai/Android-Broadcast/README.md

 ## Common System Broadcasts

-<b>Battery Low:</b> Sent when the device's battery level drops below a certain threshold, allowing apps to conserve power or notify the user.
+<b>1.Battery Low:</b> Sent when the device's battery level drops below a certain threshold, allowing apps to conserve power or notify the user.

-<b>Screen On/Off:</b> Sent when the device's screen is turned on or off, allowing apps to adjust their behavior or save resources.
+<b>2.Screen On/Off:</b> Sent when the device's screen is turned on or off, allowing apps to adjust their behavior or save resources.

-<b>Device Boot:</b> Sent when the device finishes booting up, allowing apps to start up services or perform initialization tasks.
+<b>3.Device Boot:</b> Sent when the device finishes booting up, allowing apps to start up services or perform initialization tasks.

-<b>Network Connectivity Changes:</b> Sent when the device's network connectivity changes, allowing apps to respond to changes in network status or availability.
+<b>4.Network Connectivity Changes:</b> Sent when the device's network connectivity changes, allowing apps to respond to changes in network status or availability.

-<b>Timezone Changes:</b> Sent when the device's timezone changes, allowing apps to adjust their behavior or update time-sensitive information.
+<b>5.Timezone Changes:</b> Sent when the device's timezone changes, allowing apps to adjust their behavior or update time-sensitive information.

 ## Types of Broadcast: